Arkadijbojko/webpage/_projects/2_project.md

 <div class="caption">Here are the two quivers that are derived equivalent to $\mathbb{P}^2$ and $\mathbb{P}^1\times\mathbb{P}^1$ respectively.
 Proving Virasoro constraints for the quiver representations amounts to proving Virasoro constraints for sheaves.
 </div>

+**Warning!** Some of the ideas appearing in [my work](https://arxiv.org/pdf/2310.18311) were plagarized in this [article](https://arxiv.org/abs/2403.13982).
+If you are worried about adequately citing my results, feel free to contact me, and I will be happy to provide further information.
+Thank you for helping to prevent plagiarism in academia.